 Usually not a problem if you can ensure that everyone starts at the same starting point.
 But the real world is full of exceptions.
 And the exceptions don’t get counted.

-2. With a webapp, you might build a wizard to force users down a certain path.
+2. With a web app, you might build a wizard to force users down a certain path.
 First, wizards are not as trendy as they used to be from a UX perspective.
-But also you might have a non-linear funnel on your hands where there isn’t really a prescriptive series of steps that fits everyone (like filling out a Lean Canvas).
+But also, you might have a non-linear funnel on your hands where there isn’t a prescriptive series of steps that fits everyone (like filling out a Lean Canvas).

 Limitation #2: You can’t have optional steps

-Some of the best breakthroughs ideas come from off the beaten path.
+Some of the best breakthrough ideas come from off-the-beaten-path.
 Allowing users to wander and experiment should be encouraged, not discouraged, and tracked.

 Limitation #3: Users must complete the funnel within a set timeframe

-Many of these newer tools leave you hanging if your funnel extends beyonds 30 days.
-Declarative funnels work for clearly defined short-lived goals like conversion from landing page to sign-up.
-But you also need to be able to tie these short-lived sub-funnels to the overall macro (like revenue) which may be several weeks or months down the road.
+Many of these newer tools leave you hanging if your funnel extends beyond 30 days.
+Declarative funnels work for clearly defined short-lived goals like the conversion from landing page to sign-up.
+But you also need to be able to tie these short-lived sub-funnels to the overall macro (like revenue), which may be several weeks or months down the road.

-As an example, not mentioning price on my marketing website might increase short-term sign-ups (Yay!) but reduce end of month paid conversion (Doh!).
+For example, not mentioning the price on my marketing website might increase short-term sign-ups (Yay!) but reduce end-of-month paid conversion (Doh!).

-You need to measure the whole system end-to-end to not fall prey into micro-optimization (or local maxima) traps.
+You need to measure the whole system end-to-end to not fall prey to micro-optimization (or local maxima) traps.